 Hey Potterheads and Wizarding fans alike, ever since I read the first Harry Potter novel - the wizarding world has had me hooked.
 For a long time, I have always wanted to carve and create my own wooden wand, as I am sure many of you have as well.
 However, I never got around to it until now.

 Just recently I came upon a wonderful branch that I knew instantly would make a beautiful wand.
 I started work almost immediately, as I was extremely excited by my find.
 After a few hours of work, the finished product was a wickedly long 16 and a half inch (43cm) wand.
 As a beginner in wandlore, it is nowhere near as beautiful as the works of Ollivander, however I am proud of my work.
 Surprisingly this project took me less than 4 hours to complete and you can also make your very own wand in no time at all.
-I have also included another wand that I made shortly after that is slightly more eccentric.

 What you will need: